Confidence on the Stage

 - Movement, voice & acting strategies to improve performance confidence

 - Learn, through practice, the value of "just getting up and doing it"

 - No selection: There is no selection process for this course, if you feel this course is suitable for you and have read all the information on this webpage, then please proceed to booking.

 - Participants must be over 18 and have fluent, confident use and knowledge of the English language.

 Who is this course suitable for?

-- Actors at all levels of experience
+- Anyone at any level of training or experience

 Will I get a certificate at the end of the course?

-Does the course count towards university credits?
+Does the course count towards University credits?

 There are no University Credits associated with this course.